exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 > the bearer on demand."

 ![](/images/21-lessons/us-gold-cert-100-smaller.png)
-<center>Picture credit to National Numismatic Collection, National Museum of American History.</center>
+<center v-pre>Picture credit to National Numismatic Collection, National Museum of American History.</center>

 In 1963, the words "PAYABLE TO THE BEARER ON DEMAND" were removed from all newly issued notes.
 Five years later, the redemption of paper notes